-Joseph L. Mullen has been a member of the Board of Directors since July 15, 2009.
+Joseph L. Mullen has been a member of the Board since July 15, 2009.
 Mr. Mullen served as a director of our predecessor entity WebFinancial Corporation ("WebFinancial") from 1995 until December 2008.
 Since January 1994, Mr. Mullen has served as Managing Partner of Li Moran International, Inc., a management consulting company, and has functioned as a senior officer overseeing the merchandise and marketing departments for such companies as Leewards Creative Crafts Inc. and Office Depot of Warsaw, Poland.

 The Board has determined that Mr. Mullen's experience as a member of various audit committees, including membership on the audit committee of WebFinancial, as well as over 20 years experience working with various banks and retailers and as vice president of Hills Department Stores with line item responsibility enable him to assist in the management of the Company.
+Mr. Mullen also serves on the Board of Trustees for Benajmin Franklin Classical Charter Public School in Franklin, MA, which includes membership on the Finance Committee.

-General Richard I. Neal has been a member of the Board of Directors since July 15, 2009.
-General Neal became President of Sisvel US, Inc. in 2010 and has served as President of Audio MPEG since 2003; both companies license intellectual property.
+General Richard I. Neal has been a member of the Board since July 15, 2009.
+General Neal became President of Sisvel US, Inc. in 2010 and served as President of Audio MPEG since 2003; both companies license intellectual property.
+He is presently Chairman of the Board for SisvelUS.
 Additionally, General Neal was President of IP Global and Safer Display, both intellectual property licensing companies.
 He was the Senior Mentor for the United States Marine Corps for five years and has been a Senior Fellow for the National Defense University since his retirement from the Marines Corps in 1998.
 General Neal currently serves as a director of Humanetics Corporation and is a Trustee for Norwich University.
-He was recently selected to be a Senior Fellow for the Institute for Defense and Business.
+He was a Senior Fellow for the Institute for Defense and Business at the University of North Carolina.
 He was a director for United Industrial Corporation and for AgustaWestland Inc. Following graduation from Northeastern University in 1965, he was commissioned as a Second Lieutenant in the Marine Corps.
 For the next thirty-five years, General Neal commanded at every level within the Marine Corps; battery, battalion, brigade and as the Second Marine Division Commander.
 He served two tours in the Republic of Vietnam.
 During Operation Desert Storm, General Neal served as the Director of Operations for U.S. Central Command and was also responsible for briefing the international press on the war.
 Before his retirement in 1998, General Neal's last assignment was as the Assistant Commandant of the Marine Corps.
 General Neal holds a B.S. in History and Education from Northeastern University, and a M.Ed. from Tulane University and is a graduate of the National War College.